 Prom: The annual Junior/Senior Prom is one of the major events of the year and is arranged each spring by the junior class.
 For this event, the junior class sponsors the program in honor of the graduating seniors.
-The prom will be limited to only members of the junior class and their dates and only members of the senior class and their dates. \Dates may include 10th grade students who are invited to persons who are age 20.
+The prom will be limited to only members of the junior class and their dates and only members of the senior class and their dates.
 It is customary for the junior class to invite four (4) sophomores as servers.
 There will be no Garter Ceremony.
-Dress Code requirements for prom: If a two-piece gown is worn, an opaque (non-see-through undergarment covering the separation, such as spanx, must be worn while attending prom; a backless dress should not expose the buttocks; dresses should not expose excessive cleavage; slits should rise no higher than 6 inches about the top of the knee; short dresses should be no more than 6 inches from the top of the knee; any see-through material mush have fabric (such as mesh), so that the sking does not show; to determine if a dress meets dress code on the abdomen, place arms to your side (straight down) and no skin should be seen on the abdomen in the front of arms; tuxedos or a coat and tie/bowtie with dress slacks are appropriate attire; dress slacks should not have any holes in them; and button-up shirts must be long sleeve or short sleeve (no sleeveless shirts).
 After Prom: Attendance at the after prom activities will only be allowed to those students and their dates that attended the Jr./Sr. Prom